prabhat1001/Disney-Clone/README.md

 </p>
 <br>

-<h4 >The House of Mouse streams way more than Mickey.
+The House of Mouse streams way more than Mickey.
 It's a place where Jedi knights enchant viewers with their powers and where Marvel's antiheroes cause chaos and save lives.
 It's a classroom to learn about nature or the cosmos.
 It's a haven for Disney princesses who don't have to fit into any box.
-And it's the only place to stream the latest Pixar films like Onward. </h4>
+And it's the only place to stream the latest Pixar films like Onward.
 <br>
 <br>